Kong/kongponents/docs/components/datetimepicker.md

 ### Single date

-Create a single date selection calendar, passing in a fixed pixel width for the input field.
+Create a single date selection calendar, with an example of passing in a fixed pixel width for the input field.

 Set the `v-model` to [Single date time picker](#single-date-time-picker-v-model)